bmccaw/unit-4-game/README.md

 Current Bugs
 =============================
-- screen goes to black when after pressing 'Yes' in Play Again modall. seems to be an issue with a div being assigned display none. not sure how that is happening.
+- ~~screen goes to black when after pressing 'Yes' in Play Again modall. seems to be an issue with a div being assigned display none. not sure how that is happening.~~ Fixed.
+- ~~cannot get audio to stop upon transition~~ Fixed.
+Sort of.
+Muting sound instead of pausing it.

 Added features
 =============================